-Recently, the family of a man who sought help for mental health issues filed a medical malpractice lawsuit.
+In 2018, the family of a Bradenton man who sought help for mental health issues filed a medical malpractice lawsuit.
 The man was suffering from depression, insomnia, poor appetite, and other issues after a breakup with a girlfriend.
-He voluntarily went to a local mental health facility, who successfully petitioned the court to have him involuntarily held a day later.
+He voluntarily went to a local mental health facility, which successfully petitioned the court to have him involuntarily held a day later.

 Doctors ordered the man placed on suicide watch, with staff checking on him every 15 minutes.
 Three days later, he was found dead in his bathroom at the facility.
 He had hanged himself with a sheet attached to the wires of the smoke alarm.

-The lawsuit alleges that the staff at the facility failed to check on the man for 10 hours, in spite of the order to check him every 15 minutes.
-The lawsuit accuses the facility staff of failing to follow its own suicide watch policy and failing to remove anything dangerous from his room.
+The lawsuit alleges that the staff at the facility failed to check on the man for 10 hours, despite the order to check him every 15 minutes.
+The lawsuit accuses the facility staff of failing to follow its suicide watch policy and failing to remove anything dangerous from his room.

 When a health care worker fails to follow protocol, it constitutes a form of medical malpractice.
 When medical malpractice results in the injury or death of a person, the provider is liable for damages.
-Below we discuss some of the most commonly asked questions that we receive regarding medical malpractice.
+Below we discuss some of the most commonly asked questions regarding medical malpractice.

 A medical malpractice claim is proven by establishing all of the following elements:

-- There was a violation in the standard of care that a reasonably prudent professional would have provided in similar circumstances.
+- There was a violation in the standard of care that another reasonably prudent professional would have provided in similar circumstances.

 - This violation resulted in an injury to a patient.

 - The injury inflicted on the patient by violating the standard of care resulted in significant damages.